-- 1. Identify approved and secure storage spaces for information/data/records (electronic) with specific reference to Cloud storage to limit the risks imposed on university data. - 2.
-Manage physical storage areas.
+- 14.6.1 Identify approved and secure storage spaces for information/data/records (electronic) with specific reference to Cloud storage to limit the risks imposed on university data. - 14.6.2 Manage physical storage areas.

-13.2 Remote working
+14.7 Remote working

-- 1. The NWU develops and maintains policies and procedures to manage the manner how staff should manage information when working remotely. - 2.
-The university has a secure network, but when information is taken out of the office, security and confidentiality is at risk and policies and procedures should be developed to address this issue.
+- 14.7.1 The NWU develops and maintains policies and procedures to manage the manner how staff should manage information when working remotely. - 14.7.2 The University has a secure network, but when information is taken out of the office, security and confidentiality is at risk and policies and procedures should be developed to address this issue. - 14.7.3 Employees need to be extremely careful when doing work in public places, working on public Wi-Fi.